 • Co-ownership disputes including common intention constructive trusts, Proprietary Estoppel, Trusts of Land & Appointment of Trustees Act 1996 (TOLATA) and Schedule 1 Children Act 1988

-• Real property including adverse possession, boundary disputes, rights of way, easements, restrictive covenants, rights of common and enclosures and Village Greens
+• Real property including adverse possession, boundary disputes, rights of way, easements, restrictive covenants, rights of common and enclosures and village greens

 • Probate, succession & inheritance including testamentary capacity, undue influence, fraud/forgery, and family provision